Resources & Services for Club Sports Participants

 Available Office Hours

-Office hours for the Fall semester will vary based on event coverage during any given week.
+Office hours for the 2021-22 academic year will vary based on event coverage during any given week.
 To find the current week’s Athletic Training office hours, visit the this link, add “Trees Hall” as the location and look for the “Athletic Training Room” to see the posted hours.

-Athletic training for the Fall 2021 semester is available by appointment only.
+Athletic training for the 2021-22 academic year is available by appointment only.
 Click here to schedule an appointment.

 Office Location (Trees Hall, 164)